DeanMilojevic/k8s_for_devs/README.md

     app: my-nginx
 ```

 Now from the `pod` in the cluster you can call the configured endpoint (for example `curl ext-service`) and it should proxy the call to the proper endpoint.
 I tried this using some external APIs for testing, but because of HTTPS I would end up in `301` status code.
-Will try to update this with maybe an example within the cluster at one point :)
+Will try to update this with maybe an example within the cluster at one point :).
+This usually requires some ingress rules and that can become cumbersome really fast :|.

 ## Storage

 To store some data/state/files on the file system for `pods/containers`, the k8s utilize the `volumes` for this.
 This feature is useful as `pods` have uncertain life expectancy, so if something is important you should no be keeping it on file system of the pod. `Pod` can have multiple `volumes` attached to it. `Container` within the `pod` usee `mountPath` to access the `volume`.

-Within k8s there is support for:

-1. Volumes
-2. PersistentVolumes
-3. PersistentVolumeClaims
-4. StorageClasses
+A `volume` represents a reference to the storage location.
+They must have unique name and they can/don't need to be attached to the lifetime of the `pod`.
+Volume mount references a defined `volume` and defines a `mountPath` for accessing it.
+Types of the `volumes`:

+1. **emptyDir**: Shares the lifetime of the `pod`.
+Used to store transient data.
+2. **hostPath**: Defines a mount for the `pod` into the `nodes` file system.
+3. **nfs**: Network File System that `pod` can use to access the drive on the network.
+4. **configMap**: Allows storing of key-value pairs.
+Used for configurations that can be accessed from within the `container`.
+5. **secret**: Same as configMap but intended to store sensitive data (hence the name).
+6. **persistentVolumeClaim**: Represents the abstraction of the persistent storage that `pod` can use without knowing exact details of the storage.
+7. **cloud**: cluster-wide storage outside of the network.
+8. for more types and information: [https://kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes](https://kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes)

 <p align=center>
   <img alt="volumes" src="./resources/volumes.svg" />